Coffee production in Cuba: History

 José Antonio Gelabert introduced the first coffee plant to Cuba in 1748.
 By 1791, French colonists, fleeing the abolition of slavery during the Haitian Revolution, introduced better coffee production methods to Cuba.
 Coffee production in eastern Cuba during the 19th and early 20th centuries "resulted in the creation of a unique cultural landscape, illustrating a significant stage in the development of this form of agriculture."
 As such, UNESCO has listed the "Archaeological Landscape of the First Coffee Plantations in the South-East of Cuba" as a World Heritage Site since 2000.

 After the outbreak of the World War I in 1914 (and especially after German Empire declared an unrestricted submarine warfare in 1915), the export of Cuban goods (including coffee) to Europe proved difficult.

 Prior to the Castro era, Cuba's coffee industry prospered.
 In the mid-1950s, Cuba was exporting more than 20000 MT of coffee beans per year.
 Cuban coffee was sold at premium prices on world markets.
 Much of that coffee was exported to Europe, particularly the Netherlands and Germany.

 Following Cuban Revolution in 1959, coffee production in Cuba declined largely because of the dissolution of large farms and a disincentive for small farm production.
 As a result, Cuban coffee producers began mixing coffee beans with roasted peas.
 Mixing coffee beans with peas remained a staple in Cuba until pure coffee returned to the Cuban ration books in 2005.
 Rising Robusta prices led to the return of roasted peas to Cuban coffee in 2011.

 In 1962 the United States placed an embargo on all goods imported from Cuba, further damaging the Cuban coffee industry.
 During the embargo, Cuban coffee was not prevalent in the US market.

-Dissolution of the Soviet Union caused a major decline in Cuban coffee production, going from 440,000 60-pound bags of coffee in the 1989–1990 production cycle to eventually reaching an all-time low of 7,000 bags during the 2007–2008 cycle.
+Dissolution of the Soviet Union caused a major decline in Cuban coffee production, going from 440,000 60-kg bags of coffee in the 1989–1990 production cycle to eventually reaching an all-time low of 7,000 bags during the 2007–2008 cycle.
 The production of Cuban coffee has since rebounded to between 100,000 and 130,000 bags per year due to government investment in increased coffee production including raising coffee prices and providing better equipment.